History of Cusco

 View of the Inca Cusco in 1574 by Sebastian Münster.

-The history of Cusco (Peru), the historical capital of the Incas.
+Cusco in Peru is the historical capital of the Incas.

 Foundation and Inca period

 "Coat of Arms of the Kingdom of the Incas", painted in 1615 by the Inca Guamán Poma.
 Royal Danish Library.

 According to the legend collected by the "Inca" Garcilaso de la Vega, Manco Cápac and Mama Ocllo migrated from Lake Titicaca on the advice of their father, the god Sun.
 They threw a golden javelin; where it was nailed they founded a new town.
 The place chosen was called Cusco:

 The first stop they made in this valley, said the Inca, was on the hill called Huanacauti, at noon of this city.
 There they tried to land the golden bar on land, which very easily sank them to the first blow they hit with it, which they saw no more.
 Then our Inca said to his sister and woman: In this valley our father the sun sends to stop and make our seat and abode, to fulfill his will, Therefore, queen and sister, it is convenient that each one for his part we will summon and attract these people for indoctrinating them and to do the good that our father the sun sends us.